 - Cinderella’s Glass Coach and the Landau Coach are the only specialty transportation available.
 Only a member of your party may help you into/out of the coaches.

 - All other transportation available at 50% capacity.
-Transportation coordinators will assign seating based on travel groups and the seating chart for the reception.
+A mandatory transportation coordinator ($45/hour ) will assign seating based on travel groups and the seating chart for the reception.